 To increase productivity of plywood in response to expanding demand, we developed a no-clamp melamine urea formaldehyde resin adhesive.
 We encouraged increased use of this adhesive, which has low formaldehyde detection, and odorless plywoods were born.

 Late 1980s

-Use of rubber trees that had been discard-
+Use of rubber trees that had been discarded as scrap